 When your body’s natural defense system attacks healthy cells in your body, you are suffering from an autoimmune disorder.
 There are several common autoimmune diseases that affect the skin.
 These include vitiligo, scleroderma, lupus, psoriasis and vasculitis.

-The exact reasons why our immune system becomes confused and starts to attack our own healthy cells is not entirely understood, but there appear to be genetic links where susceptibility to autoimmune disorders runs in families.
+The exact reasons why our immune system becomes confused and starts to attack our own healthy cells is not entirely understood, but there appear to be genetic links where susceptibility and common symptoms to autoimmune disorders runs in families.
 It is also believed that exposure to certain bacteria, viruses, allergens and toxins can trigger the autoimmune condition.
 Diet and stress have also been implicated.

 Vitiligo is a pigmentation disorder in which your skin loses melanin, causing white patches to appear that slowly enlarge over time.
 These symptoms affect men and women alike, and causes may be attributed to emotional stress, illness or skin trauma such as sunburn.
 Vitiligo can appear from birth but half of all vitiligo cases develop in children and young adults between the ages of 10 and 30 years.